Austria Travel Guide

 Most exchange offices near railway stations and airports may set an extra fee for exchange operations.
 Austrian banks are open on Mondays, Tuesdays, Wednesdays, and Fridays from 8:00 to 15:00 and on Thursday from 8.30 to 17.30.
 In most hotels, restaurants, and shops in Austria, you can use a credit card.

-Getting around Austria on Public Transport
+Getting around Austria On a Budget

 There are many discounts for getting around by railways, subway (U-Bahn) and buses when you buy multi-pass cards or travel with a group.
 Cards like Vienna pass will allow you to get to Schönbrunn Palace, Schönbrunn Zoo or Leopold Museum for free.
 Kids, up to six years may travel free of charge.
 Kids from 6 to 15 years old buy tickets up to 50% cheaper.
 If you travel more than 101 km and have your ticket properly validated, you can interrupt the trip and continue it later.